-Raw Dog Food is Minimally Process, Wholesome and Free of Artificiality
+Raw Pet Food is Minimally Processed, Wholesome, and Natural

 - Moisture Rich Meals

 - Whole Meats and Produce (not meals or by products)